enkidevs/curriculum/excel/beginner/data-validation-filtering-grouping/data-validation.md

 ---
 ## Content

-Excel has a feature called "Data Validation" which you can use to force a particular input into a cell.
+Excel has a feature called "Data Validation" which you can use to constrain a particular input into a cell.

 For instance, you can make a cell be of type `date` and only allow actual date input or a date `after`, `before` or even `between` a certain date.

-To open `data validation` you can either go to(Google sheets):
+To open `data validation` you can either go to (Google sheets):

 ![how-to-open-data-validation](https://img.enkipro.com/8cd2e9b2913a5dc3f348d3b93c90c3ea.png)

 or right-click any cell and select `data validation` at the bottom.

 The difference between these two ways of opening `data validation` is if you right-click a cell, it will select that cell to be validated.
-However, if you open it like in the picture above, you will have to select the cells on your own.
+However, if you open it like in the image above, you will have to select the cells on your own.

 This will give you a popup window like so: